wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

         === "WSO2 MI"

-            To explore WSO2 MI-based manual task with arguments, try out the [Weather to Logs Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-logs-mi-manual-task) sample.
+            To explore a WSO2 MI-based manual task with arguments, try out the [Weather to Logs Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-logs-mi-manual-task) sample.
 For instructions, see the `readme.md` file in the sample repository.

             !!! info
                 When you work on WSO2 MI projects and you want to deploy a WSO2 MI integration as a manual task in Choroeo, you must use the WSO2 MI automation mode.
 For details, see [Running the Micro Integrator in Automation Mode](https://apim.docs.wso2.com/en/latest/install-and-setup/install/running-the-mi-in-automation-mode/).

         === "Ballerina"

-            To explore Ballerina manual tasks with arguments, try out the [Weather to Email Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-email-integration) sample.
+            To explore a Ballerina manual task with arguments, try out the [Weather to Email Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-email-integration) sample.
 For instructions, see the README.md file in the sample repository.

             !!! info
-                Using **Run with Arguments**, you can pass arguments to Ballerina main functions as described in the [documentation](https://ballerina.io/learn/by-example/main-function/).
-You can also override configurable values as described in the [documentation](https://ballerina.io/learn/provide-values-to-configurable-variables/#provide-via-command-line-arguments).
+                If you want to pass arguments to Ballerina main functions, you can use the **Run with Arguments** capability.
+For details on the arguments you can pass, see the [Ballerina documentation](https://ballerina.io/learn/by-example/main-function/).
+You can also override configurable values in the same manner.
+For more information, see [Provide values to configurable variables](https://ballerina.io/learn/provide-values-to-configurable-variables/#provide-via-command-line-arguments).

 ## Step 5: Test the manual task